Calvin-Data-Science/data202/next_year.md

 * Faster feedback to students
 * More ramp-up on coding and math
 * More "use" and "apply", less nitty-gritty details
+* Multiple representations

+Grading: quick feedback, clear distinction between what needs to be "right" (autograded?) and what is craft.

+Predict the results of making certain changes.

 ## Textbooks and Resources